docupike/docs/docs/index.md

 !!! info "i-doit v1 vs. v2"
     This Web site is all about version 2 of i-doit.
 If you're looking for the documentation of version **1** please visit our [knowledge base](https://kb.i-doit.com/display/en/).

-!!! danger "No releases yet"
-    i-doit 2 hasn't been released yet.
-There will be a public beta coming soon.

-!!! danger "Danger zone"
-    This Web site is a prototype.
-Do not rely on any information provided here.
-The actual Web site will be launched with the public beta of i-doit 2.